flancia-coop/doc.anagora.org/social-coop-oc.md

     - We need to reinvigorate the legal wg
     - Do we have a fund for any anticipated legal risks?
 We have "Reserves" built into the annual budget.
 Imagining a worst case scenario: what if a Big Tech companies sues all the small guys?
     - TASK: Caitlin will send a message to Marie VC and Alex R. to ask them to check in and possibly meet.
+    - What are the legal challenges (for example slapp suits and new legislations) and how canwe
 - Revisit Big Topics
     - Operational Financial Strategy
     - Technical Hosting Strategy